Next >> Costs

 What kinds of CLECs are there?

 There are two kinds: Facilities-based and Reseller.
 Facilities-based means you have physical equipment that is interconnecting with the incumbent phone company's network.
-American CLEC helps your ISP become a facilities-based CLEC.
+American CLEC helps you become a facilities-based CLEC.
 This is the path to the deepest savings.
-Your CLEC will also have the ability to act as a reseller of phone company services.
+Your CLEC will also have the ability to act as a reseller of ILEC services.

 Who can become a CLEC?

-There are no restriction upon who can become a CLEC.
+There are no restriction on who can become a CLEC.
 Most states require financial information as part of the application process.
 There are many companies, including quite small companies, which have become CLECs.
+We've never yet not been able to get someone through.

 We have several CLECs in our area, can't we achieve as much savings by just buying from them?

 No. Traditional CLECs use expensive traditional telephone switching equipment.
-Even if they were willing to sell to your ISP, at cost, their costs will be substantially higher than your costs.
-By focusing on the specific needs of ISPs, we avoid unnecessary, expensive equipment.
+Even if they were willing to sell to you at cost, their costs will be substantially higher than your costs.
+By focusing on the specific needs of Internet and Voice providers we avoid unnecessary, expensive equipment.
 This gives you a competitive edge in the marketplace.

 In what areas do I save the most money?